micmejia/bible-dump/AMPC/Mark/Mark 6.md

-He charged them to take nothing for their journey except a walking stick--no bread, [^e]no wallet for a collection bag, no money in their belts (girdles, purses)--
+He charged them to take nothing for their journey except a walking stick--no bread, no wallet for a collection bag, no money in their belts (girdles, purses)--